 - Gion Hatanaka: A traditional ryokan experience amid the bustle of Gion.
 Escape from the trappings of urban life as you’re greeted by the zen-like garden before settling down in the inn’s large tatami-style rooms.

-Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best neighbourhoods to stay in Kyoto for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.
+Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best neighbourhoods for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.

 The area stretches roughly between Kyoto Station in the south to Shijo-dori in the north along the Kamo River.

-Besides being the perfect launching pad for your Kyoto day trips, Shimogyo is a great neighbourhood to stay to eat, shop, and to put your finger on the pulse of the city.
+Besides being the perfect launching pad for your day trips, Shimogyo is a great neighbourhood to stay to eat, shop, and to put your finger on the pulse of the city.

 There’s even plenty of opportunity for both sightseeing and relaxation as Shimogyo is home to some of the city’s most eye-popping temples and gardens, making it an excellent choice for travellers.